evg4b/fisherman/docs/faq.md

 slug: /faq
 ---

-## I want check commit prefix based on current brach name
+## I want check commit prefix based on current branch name

 Can be used to check that message starts with issue number.